geaxgx/depthai_movenet/README.md

 ## Architecture: Host mode vs Edge mode
 The cropping algorithm determines from the body detected in frame N, on which region of frame N+1  the inference will run.
-The mode (Host or Edge) describes where this algorithm is run :
+The mode (Host or Edge) describes where this algorithm runs :
-- in Host mode, the cropping algorithm is run on the host cpu.
+- in Host mode, the cropping algorithm runs on the host cpu.
 Only this mode allows images or video files as input.
 The flow of information between the host and the device is bi-directional: in particular, the host sends frames or cropping instructions to the device;
-- in Edge mode, tthe cropping algorithm is run on the MyriadX.
-So, in this mode, all the bricks of MoveNet (inference, determination of the cropping region for next frame, cropping) are executed on the device.
-The only information exchanged are the body keypoints and the camera video frame.
+- in Edge mode, the cropping algorithm runs on the MyriadX.
+So, in this mode, all the functional bricks of MoveNet (inference, determination of the cropping region for next frame, cropping) are executed on the device.
+The only information exchanged are the body keypoints and optionally the camera video frame.

 Note: in either mode, when using the color camera, you can choose to disable the sending of the video frame to the host, by specifying "rgb_laconic" instead of "rgb" as input source.